aalberg/regional-seeding/README.md

 # regional-seeding
-Regional tournament bracket seeding program
+Regional tournament bracket seeding program for use with Challonge or smash.gg

 ### Requirements
 Python 2.7